gowrav89/documentation.js/README.md

    Params:UserID

    Redis
-   7.hgetall on UID_:<userList>
+   7.hmset on UID_<userid>        // where values = [Q_config.SERVER_NAME,0]

+   multi
+   8.hgetall on UID_<userID>          //here, multi is done on every userID in UserList

    Queue
-   8.Send logoutallResponse to MobileQueue
+   9.Send logoutallResponse to MobileQueue

    Functional
    1.Command 4